Virginia · Off-grid & homestead potential

 Fredericksburg City generally requires a residential building permit, and it enforces county zoning.
 Onsite septic is permitted by Virginia Department of Health, Rappahannock Area Health District.
 Rules change and cities within the county differ — always confirm with the county before you buy or build.

-A typical home in Fredericksburg City costs about $476k, based on the latest county data.
+Land in Fredericksburg City runs about $16,854 per acre, based on the latest county data.

 Fredericksburg City gets about 43.2" of rain a year, with severe drought in roughly 1% of years.